Tempurity System from Networked Robotics - Frequently Asked Questions

 How many computers do I need to run Tempurity?

 The system has three levels of alarming.
 The first level occurs anytime that the system detects an out-of-range condition.
 This is not usually considered serious (a temporarily opened door for example).
-These conditions are recorded to a file and are indicated on the main monitor screen but do not generate alarm notification conditions.
+These conditions are indicated on the main monitor screen but do not generate alarm notification conditions.
 When the temperature stays CONTINUOUSLY out of range for a defined time period Tempurity triggers a stage one or yellow alarm.
-If the temperature still is continuously out of range for a longer period it triggers a stage 2 alarm.
-Both stage 1 and 2 alarms are written to an alarm log.
+If the temperature still is continuously out of range for a longer period the system triggers a stage 2 alarm.

-The time thresholds at which temperature alarms or communication alarms occur can be set for each device individually.
+The time thresholds at which temperature alarms (called value alarms because CO2 and many other kinds of parameters can be measured) or communication alarms occur can be set for each device individually.

 Any combination of alarm notifications is possible on every monitored device through the definition of alarm groups.
 For example, you can define e-mail to go to one person when a specific monitored device enters stage one alarm.
 You can define a text message to go to another person when the same device enters stage two alarm.